entro314-labs/VDK-Blueprints/.ai/docs/migration-guide.md

 ## Overview

-The VibeKit VDK AI Rules project has been restructured to support multi-platform AI assistant integration while maintaining backward compatibility where possible.
+The VDK Blueprints project has been restructured to support multi-platform AI assistant integration while maintaining backward compatibility where possible.

 ### What's Changed